shaundonmoyer/Final_Project/FracFocus.md

 ### Installing and Downloading R and Rstudio

 To get started with this project you will need to download and install R and Rstudio.
 R is a free open source programming language and Rstudio is the integrated environment that allows code to be written and executed.
-To download and install the latest version of R [Here](https://www.r-project.org/) and Rstudio [Here](https://rstudio.com/) for your operating system.
+To download and install the latest version of R click [Here](https://www.r-project.org/) and Rstudio click [Here](https://rstudio.com/) for your operating system.

 ### Downloading and Restoring FracFocus Database

 A replica database of the entire FracFocus registry is available for download as a backup file [Here](http://fracfocus.org/data-download).
 This data is updated the 15th of every month with the most recent disclosures.
 The download will contain a backup version of the Microsoft SQL Server 2012 database that provides the same information available through the FracFocus website.
 Once the database is downloaded, it must be restored (from its backup version to a useable file) using a SQL Server Managment Studio application.
-FracFocus includes detailed insturctions [Here](http://fracfocus.org/sites/default/files/file-attachments/fracfocus-sqltoexcel.pdf) on how to restore the backup database.
-In general, restoring the database includes importing the backup file into the SQL Server Management Stuido application and manipulating it by following the specific insturctions linked above.
+FracFocus includes detailed instructions [Here](http://fracfocus.org/sites/default/files/file-attachments/fracfocus-sqltoexcel.pdf) on how to restore the backup database.
+In general, restoring the database includes importing the backup file into the SQL Server Management Stuido application and manipulating it by following the specific instructions linked above.

-Since the backup database was created using Microsoft SQL 2012, it is reccommended that the 2012 edition of SQL Server Managment Studio is used to restore the database.
+Since the backup database was created using Microsoft SQL 2012, it is recommended that the 2012 edition of SQL Server Managment Studio is used to restore the database.
 To download and install the proper edition of SSMS, follow the instructions found in the Obtaining SSMS section below.

 ### Obtaining SSMS (SQL Server Management Studio)